Abhijeetkumar96/MTXGraphParser/README.md

 Make sure that the **output_path/** directory exists before running the command, or the tool may fail to save the output file.
 You can create the directory using **`mkdir -p output_path/`** if necessary.

+# Future Features

+## In-Place File Update

+In a future release, we plan to introduce the capability to update graph files in place.
+This enhancement will allow users to apply modifications directly to the original file, eliminating the need for outputting to a separate file when not necessary.

+### Reminder:

+- This feature is under development and not yet available in the current version.
+- It aims to simplify workflows by reducing the steps required to apply changes.
+- Keep an eye on our release notes for updates on this and other new features.

+We appreciate your patience and are excited to bring more functionalities to improve your experience with our tools.

 ## How to Cite
 If you use MTXGraphParser in your research or project, please consider citing it.
 Below is the citation format: